cesarvspr/IP-country-checker/README.md

 ### Launching

-You can use the .vccode launcher to start the application or hit ```go run main.go``` inside root folder.
+You can use the .vscode launcher to start the application or hit ```go run main.go``` inside root folder.

 ### How it works